Fujifilm X-E5: Image sensor and processing

 The X-E5 employs a 40.2-megapixel APS-C X-Trans CMOS 5 HR sensor paired with the X-Processor 5, representing a significant resolution increase from the X-E4's 26.1-megapixel sensor.
 According to multiple reviews, this sensor and processor combination delivers image quality comparable to the X-T5 and X100VI.
 The camera supports ISO sensitivity from 125 to 12,800 in standard mode, expandable to ISO 64-51,200.

 Autofocus and stabilization

 The camera features a hybrid autofocus system with 425 selectable points and AI-powered subject detection capable of identifying and tracking animals, birds, automobiles, motorcycles, airplanes, and trains.

 The X-E5 is the first camera in the X-E series to incorporate 5-axis in-body image stabilization (IBIS), rated at up to 7.0 stops of compensation according to CIPA standards.
 DPReview testing found the stabilization system to provide "approximately 6.5 stops of real-world benefit."

+The X-E5 provides the pre-shot functionality.